gr2m/before-after-hook/README.md

     <th align="left"><code>method</code></th>
     <td>Function</td>
     <td>
-      Callback to be executed before <code>method</code>.
+      Executed before the wrapped method.
 Called with the hook’s
       <code>options</code> argument.
-Before hooks can mutate the passed options,
+Before hooks can mutate the passed options
-      they will also be passed to the wrapped method as first argument
+      before they are passed to the wrapped method.
     </td>
     <td>Yes</td>
   </tr>